NOTICE OF PRIVACY PRACTICES

 We may use and disclose your health information to bill and collect payment from you, your insurance company or any third party payer.
 For example, we will ask you to give us your insurance company information so they will pay us or reimburse you for the treatment you receive.

 FOR HEALTH CARE OPERATIONS

 The Hospital’s medical staff, employees, agents, and independent contractors may use your health information to assess the care and outcomes in your case and others like it.
 The information may also be used for quality assessment and improvement activities and patient safety activities.
 For example, we may combine medical information about many patients to evaluate the need for new services or treatment.
 We may disclose information to students for educational purposes.
 We may combine medical information we have with that of other hospitals to see how we can make improvements.
 We may post your name on the door to the room that you occupy.
-If you do not want us to post your name on the door to your room, tell your nurse or call Guest Services at in house extension 4669.
+If you do not want us to post your name on the door to your room, tell your nurse or call Patient Experience at in house extension 4669.